JaredTan/Woven/README.md

 + 2) Websockets server for messages from websocket clients.

-+ Websockets: an upgrade to typical HTTP requests - allows for bi-directional data transfer between the client and server.
++ **Websockets**: an upgrade to typical HTTP requests - allows for bi-directional data transfer between the client and server.
 [socket.io](https://socket.io/) seems to be the best.
 (as opposed to HTTP unidirectional flow where the server must take on all the client requests before moving on)